Ruin of Souls will be released on December 5th on Amazon.com and BarnesandNoble.com, but I thought I’d give you a preview. Here is the first chapter.

 The thought wouldn’t leave her.
 Were the girl’s stories true?
 Was there something hiding in the closet in that room?

-When the little girl’s mother came home, Tracy filled her in about the day’s events.
+When the little girl’s mother came home, Tracy filled her in on the day’s events.
 The woman was shocked.
 Tracy’s description was identical to what Chloe had already told her.
 Something triggered in Tracy’s mind as she made a connection.
 There was a small cemetery near the family’s house.

 Could the two be linked?